 In addition to the main library upstairs, there is also a delightful children’s library in the basement of the Roth Center.
-Anyone is welcome to read through the books with their children or to play any of the games that belong to the UVJC, including many educational Jewish and Hebrew games.
+Anyone is welcome to read the books with their children or to play any of the games that belong to Kol Ha’Emek, the UVJC including many educational Jewish and Hebrew games.

-Members of the Roth Center are welcome to check out books from the Koreman Library.
+Members of Kol Ha’Emek, the UVJC are welcome to check out books from the Koreman Library.
 Please visit to see everything that is available to foster the Jewish learning of you and your children.